 Symptoms include watery diarrhoea, stomach cramps, upset stomach, and slight fever.
 Symptoms appear 2 to 10 days after ingestion of C. parvum oocysts.
 The illness usually goes away without medical intervention in 3 to 4 days.
 For healthy people, symptoms may last up to 2 weeks.
 For individuals with weakened immune systems, cryptosporidiosis can be serious and long-lasting.

 Our treatment for intestinal parasites addresses the underlying issues.
 We also address any allergies that are undermining the immune system.

-At Harley Street IBS & Autoimmune Clinic, we diagnose intestinal parasites by testing for them and a treatment plan using natural medicine is then formulated, based on your results.Contact Deborah’s Medical Secretary for an appointment
+At Harley Street IBS & Autoimmune Clinic, we diagnose intestinal parasites by testing for them and a treatment plan using non pharmaceutical medicine is then formulated, based on your results.Contact Deborah’s Medical Secretary for an appointment